AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 "Another reason I should just go."
 I said but I didn't get up.

 Benji chuckled.
 "Alex and I met after his mother died.
-We working the same crowd ran into each other in the stupides
+We working the same crowd ran into each other in the stupidest ways - telepathically listening to each other and holding a conversation we didn't mean to have from across the room."

+"Alex doesn't do anything by accident."
+I said.

+"That's true, but I like I said, we met each other by accident.
+Working the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNDc3MjgwNTUsLTEzMDgyMzE1MTFdfQ
-==
+eyJoaXN0b3J5IjpbLTg0NzAyMzUyNywtMTMwODIzMTUxMV19
 -->